 Legislative overhaul coming amid fallout from funeral industry scandals

 Reforms to the laws governing human remains are set to be tabled in parliament next week.
-The proposed changes come at the end of a decade of scandals in the funeral industry, and an extensive period of codesign with communities.
-Changes to the Human Tissue Act could literally redefine death, and advocates say reforms to the Cemeteries and Crematoria Act will empower people to have more control over their post-death destiny.
+The proposed changes come at the end of a decade of funeral industry scandals, and an extensive period of codesign with communities.
+Changes to the Human Tissue Act could literally redefine death, and advocates say reforms to the Cemeteries and Crematoria Act will empower people with more control over their post-death destiny.

 Funding increase for grief hotlines applauded by medical community

-Top medical and pyschological practitioners have welcomed a big increase in funding for phone and text counselling services that will see thousands more trained staff helping people deal with the struggles of caring for a loved one who is dying or the stress and grief after a death.
+Top medical and psychological practitioners have welcomed a big increase in funding for phone and text counselling services.
+This will see thousands more trained staff helping people deal with the struggles of caring for a loved one who is dying, or the stress and grief after a death.

-Investors are siezing on the final opportuniy.
-Venture capitalists have invested $2.4 billion in new opportunities driven by the ageing population and the growing demands for consumer choice in how people die and are buried.
-The new startup hub's first cohort includes a DIY online memorial app, a popup experience to debut at the Queen Victoria Market, and a holographic funeral entertainment streaming service.
+Investors are seizing on the final opportunity.
+Venture capitalists have invested $2.4 billion in new opportunities driven by the ageing population and the growing demands for consumer choice over how people die and are buried.
+The new startup hub's first cohort includes a DIY online memorial app, a pop up experience to debut at the Queen Victoria Market and a holographic funeral entertainment streaming service.